ReusHarper/ReusHarper/README.md

 - 👯 I’m looking to collaborate on Open Source
 - 💬 Ask me about Web Development
 - 📫 How to reach me @reusharper_7u7_
-- ⚡ Fun fact: I love traveling
+- ⚡ Fun fact: I love to travel